memory regions

 Coerce another object to a memory region.
 This will notably work for more objects thanto-memory-region

 , such as standard vectors and arrays, as those can be pinned in place for the duration of the body.
-This also means that it is a very bad idea to use the provided memory region outside of the body or let it escape in some other way.allocate
+This also means that it is a very bad idea to use the provided memory region outside of the body or let it escape in some other way.static-vector-memory-region

 Allocate a memory region within the context of anallocator